- Masters of Science in Journalism

 If a student drops below 3.0, the graduate director will confer with members of journalism faculty who have had the student in class and particularly those who have given the student any grades below a B. Then, the graduate director will usually notify the student in writing of the problem, as well as sometimes have a meeting, and frequently give the student one semester to raise the GPA to at least 3.0.
 A dismissal will occur only with the approval of a majority of the graduate committee.
 In reaching such a decision, the graduate director has only one vote.

-A small number of master’s students are selected each year as graduate associates and a few are named teaching associates.
-While TAs teach a class and make their own hours, a GA is expected to work 6 hours per week if receiving a tuition waiver only, or 10 to 12 hours a week if receiving a waiver and stipend; GA positions vary from working in the graduate director’s office to working outside the School of Journalism at the College of Medicine or College of Engineering.
-RAs work 6 or 10 to 12 hours a week with a specific faculty member, depending on the financial assistance they receive.
+A small number of masters students are selected each year as graduate associates and a few are named teaching associates.
+While TAs teach a class and make their own hours, a GA is expected to work 12 to 15 hours a week if receiving a waiver and stipend; GA positions vary from working in the graduate directors office to working outside the School of Journalism at the College of Medicine or College of Engineering.
+RAs work up to 12 hours a week with a specific faculty member, depending on the financial assistance they receive.
 Most TAs/GAs working in Scripps are assigned a desk or work area, and all have a mail box in the building.

-All TAs and GAs must take a minimum of 15 unaudited graduate hours each semester.
+All TAs, GAs and RAs must take a minimum of 12 unaudited graduate hours each semester.
 These hours are paid for by a fee waiver.
 In addition, those receiving this type of financial aid should be aware of other rules and regulations in the Graduate Catalog, as well as the following: Anyone with a TA/GA/RAship, or a scholarship (such as a Fulbright), in a spring or fall semester will likely receive a fee waiver in the summer bordering on that semester; students must sign up for 9 hours or credit for summer.